idank/holykeebs-docs/faq/index.md

 For all other countries, import duties, taxes, VAT/GST, brokerage fees, or other customs-related charges may apply.
 These fees are set by the destination country and are not included in our product or shipping prices unless clearly shown at checkout.

-Your local carrier or customs office may contact you directly for payment before delivery.
+Paying any customs fees charged after shipment is the customer's responsibility.
+Your local carrier or customs office may contact you directly for payment before delivery - it is your responsibility to track the shipment and respond promptly to any requests, otherwise the package may be returned to us or destroyed by customs.

 ::: info
 We are required to declare the correct value and contents of each order on customs forms.
 We cannot mark orders as gifts or lower the declared value.